valancej/anchore-blogs/content/dockerfile/dockerfile_gate.md

 A **policy** is a named set of rules, represented as a JSON object within a Policy Bundle, each of which define a specific check to perform and a resulting action to emit if the check returns a match.
 These checks are defined as *Gates* that contain *Triggers*.
 In this post, I will focus on the 'dockerfile' gate and its triggers.

+For reference, there is more detailed documentation on this policy gate located [here](https://anchore.freshdesk.com/support/solutions/articles/36000111104-policy-gate-dockerfile).

 ## Why do we need a Dockerfile check?

 A Dockerfile is a text file that contains all commands, in order, to build a Docker image.
 In short, it is the blueprint for the container image environment.
 Since a container is a running instance of an image, in makes sense to incorporate effective mechanisms to check for best practices and potential misconfigurations with the blueprint.